 Airport operations present constraints to development in terms of allowable building heights within flight paths and noise impacts.
-Policies related to building heights may be found in the Area III Plan Overview in the section "Allowable Height of Structures in the Vicinity of Dulles Airport".
-To provide for a healthy living environment, Fairfax County has adopted a policy which states that new residential development should not occur in areas with projected aircraft noise exceeding 65 dBA Ldn.
-Fairfax County has established an "Airport Noise Impact Overlay District" (ANIOD) around Dulles Airport.
-The ANIOD boundaries are established by a 65 dBA Ldn noise contour, determined by the Federal Aviation Administration (FAA) as the maximum level suitable for residential use.
+Policies related to building heights may be found in the Area III Plan Overview in the section "Allowable Height of Structures in the Vicinity of Dulles Airport."
+To provide for a healthy living environment, Fairfax County has adopted a policy which states that new residential development should not occur in areas with projected aircraft noise exceeding DNL 60 dBA.
+Fairfax County has also established an "Airport Noise Impact Overlay District" (ANIOD) around Dulles Airport.
 Location of noise contours around Dulles Airport is calculated by a computer model of airport operations.
 Specific variables are: